Install, Configure and Use Linux NIS Server

-The Linux NIS server (Network Information Service) is a server used for sharing critical data stored in flat files between systems on a network, it is often ideal to have a common repository (such as NIS) for storing user and group information that is traditionally stored in flat files such as /etc/passwd and /etc/group files.
+We use the Linux NIS server (Network Information Service) for sharing critical data stored in flat files between systems on a network.
+It is often ideal to have a shared repository (such as NIS) for storing users and groups information instead of storing them in flat files like /etc/passwd.

 So what is the benefit of that?